[wpml_language_selector_widget]

-Vertiginous heels, mini-skirts that are far too tight, belts that cut off your breath...
-The idea that a garment garment could save a life never crossed our minds.
-Eight years ago, however, it finally popped into Bas Timmer's head when he learned that one of his friends' homeless fathers had frozen to death.
-In the midst of a search for a "one-of-a-kind" garment for a school project, he first created the Sheltersuit, a sleeping-bag jacket; then, later, the Shelterbag - the same concept, but in a bag version.
-His foundation, which bears the name of his first creation, came into being in 2014, and since then has been dedicated to distributing this warm, waterproof, multifunctional garment to the homeless.
-It's also environmentally friendly, as it's made from fabric scraps and materials not used by brands - sometimes even big names, like Chloé, which last year collaborated with the foundation, creating a backpack made from recycled parts, the purchase of which enabled two Shelterbags to be made.
-This season, on behalf of the Sheltersuit label, Bas Timmers presented a show at the Palais de Tokyo during Paris Fashion Week.
-Supported once again by Chloé through the donation of raw materials, he unveiled a fashion that was "disenfranchised", practical, sometimes even reversible, imposing but above all sportswear.
-Some of the pieces in the collection were printed with his mantra: "People Helping People".
-With the street as their essence, the models paraded around piles of the famous sleeping bag, which were (of course) distributed to the homeless at the end of the show.
+Sky-high heels, far too tight miniskirts, belts that cut off your breath… The idea that a clothing The idea of a garment that could save a life never crossed our minds.
+Yet, it finally dawned on Bas Timmer eight years ago when he learned that the homeless father of one of his friends had died of exposure.
+While searching for a "one-of-a-kind" garment for a school project, he first created the Sheltersuit, a jacket that doubles as a sleeping bag; then, later, the Shelterbag – the same concept, but in bag form.
+His foundation, named after his first creation, was thus established in 2014 and has since been dedicated to distributing this warm, waterproof, multifunctional, and eco-friendly garment to the homeless.
+It's made from fabric scraps and materials unused by brands – sometimes even major fashion houses, like Chloé, which collaborated with the foundation last year, creating a backpack made from reclaimed pieces, the purchase of which funded the production of two Shelterbags.
+This season, Bas Timmers presented a show at the Palais de Tokyo during Paris Fashion Week, representing the Sheltersuit label.
+Supported once again by Chloé through the donation of raw materials, he unveiled a gender-neutral, practical, sometimes even reversible, and striking fashion, but above all, sportswear.
+His mantra, "People Helping People," was printed on some pieces in the collection.
+With the street as their essence, the models walked around piles of the famous sleeping bag, which were (of course) distributed to the homeless after the show.

 Cheynnes Tlili